nelsonfigueroa/nelson.cloud/content/posts/2020_03_26_ruby_on_rails_route_helpers_vs_paths.md

 ```

 Both URL helpers and URI patterns get the job done, but I enjoyed using URI patterns for familiarity.
 If an external application is going to communicate with a Rails API, they'll use the same endpoints defined in URI patterns.
 It keeps things a bit more consistent.

----

-**Nov.
-8 2021 update**:
-When I first wrote this post I thought this was a better way of writing links, specially after seeing it done this way in a professional setting.
-However, it may not be best practice.
-It's best to stick with Rails helpers since they're dynamic.
-If routes change, the helpers may not need to be changed at all.
-I found this article that covers best practices better than I can: [Rails URL Helpers Readme](https://learn.co/lessons/rails-url-helpers-readme)